 Guild Wars also has a few innuendos, such as the "Seamen" in the quest "A Sticky Operation", plus the infamous among players PVP sword, the "Greater Arced Blade".
 In the Domain of Anguish, there is the "Dreadspawn Maw", a writhing vagina dentata.

 Mega Man ZX Advent has a very slick example that you probably won't notice unless you know where to look.
-When Rospark is unfolded and hanging onto a vine/rope/cable, he has 2 large, pink, rods which are used in his electrical beam attack: one sticking up 45 degrees from his head, and another sticking 45 degrees down from his crotch in a VERY phallic manner, and... well... see for yourself.◊) Apparently, the ESRB didn't notice, because as of May 16, 2009, the game is still rated E10+.
+When Rospark is unfolded and hanging onto a vine/rope/cable, he has 2 large, pink, rods which are used in his electrical beam attack: one sticking up 45 degrees from his head, and another sticking 45 degrees down from his crotch in a VERY phallic manner, see for yourself◊).

+Mega Man: Maverick Hunter X would've been clean of this, if not for Flame Mammoth and Launch Octopus.
 Because of his size in relation to the player characters, Mammoth's pelvic region is about level with both X's and Vile's Arm Cannon fire (from both the front and the back).
 This includes his weakness, Storm Tornado.
 At first, you'd think this was simply an Accidental Innuendo...but then comes Vile.
 His choices of arm weapon include missile launchers and Rocket Punches.
-And then there's Vile's shoulder cannon...
+And then there's Vile's shoulder cannon.